KH-CC/Horse_Racing_Visualization/README.md

         flask run

-5. In browser, (Chrome is preferred), type the following as url
+5. In brower (Chrome is preferred), type the following as url

         localhost:5000

 6. If you are using vscode:

-    - Firstly please select the python interpreter to the virtual environment envName in the buttom of vscode.
+    - Firstly please select the python interpreter to the virtual environment `envName` in the buttom of vscode.

-    - Second press `cmd + shift + x` to open vscode extension, then install `Django Template` and reload.
+    - Secondly press `cmd + shift + x` to open vscode extension, then install `Django Template` and reload.